CESSProject/doc-v2/storage-miner/multi-miner.md

    ## node configurations template
    node:
       ## the mode of node: multibucket
-      mode: "multibucket "
+      mode: "multibucket"
       ## the profile of node: devnet/testnet/mainnet
       profile: "testnet"
-      # default chain url for bucket , can be overwritten in bucket s[] as below
+      # default chain url for bucket , can be overwritten in buckets[] as below
       chainWsUrl: "ws://127.0.0.1:9944/"
-      # default backup chain urls for bucket , can be overwritten in bucket s[] as below
+      # default backup chain urls for bucket , can be overwritten in buckets[] as below
       backupChainWsUrls: ["wss://testnet-rpc.cess.cloud/ws/"]

    ## chain configurations